trufflesuite/trufflesuite.com/src/docs/teams/debugger/using-the-debugger.md

   <figcaption class="text-center">The Truffle Teams Debugger Variable Inspector.</figcaption>
 </figure>

-Note that global state variables such as `msg`, `tx`, and `block` are also available within the inspector.

 ## Status Messages

 If your transaction's execution ultimately fails, you will receive the associated status message just below the transaction hash.
 The screenshot below provides an example.